 Empowerment in Creating Positive Change

-Effort and the Public
+Effort and Going Public

 Video Analysis.
 I analyzed the content of the videos to determine which social issues students explored.
 In the analysis, I also looked at the depth at which they explored each issue.
 For example, did they just talk about the issue, or attempt to work towards resolving it?
 I sorted the social issues that emerged into five categories:

-Bullying – Physically, verbally, or emotionally intimidating or domineering others.-
+Bullying – Physically, verbally, or emotionally intimidating or domineering others.

 Self Harm - The act of physically hurting oneself.